shlomiassaf/ngrid/README.md

 Daily, mundane and repetitive routines like setting up a datasource or creating a column definition are packed into factories that make it easy to use.

 Templates should be shared and reused, define a template once and use it multiple times.

-## Versioning

-The `master` repository is for version 2.x.x and onwards of **nGrid** which aligns with angular 9.0.6+

-For angular 7-8 versions, use the 1.x.x versions [Code Here](https://github.com/shlomiassaf/ngrid/tree/1.x.x-(angular-v8))

-> Note that only critical patches will be issued to the existing 1.x.x version.